 Thomas Forster’s Logic, Induction and Sets (CUP, 2003: pp. x+234) is rather quirky, and some readers will enjoy it for exactly that reason.
-It is based on a wide-ranging lecture course given to mathematicians who – such being the oddities of the Cambridge tripos syllabus – at the beginning of the course already knew a good deal of maths but very little logic.
+It is based on a wide-ranging lecture course given to Cambridge mathematicians who – such being the strcuture of the tripos syllabus – at the beginning of the course already knew a good deal of maths but very little logic.
 The book is very bumpily uneven in level, and often goes skips forward very fast, so I certainly wouldn’t recommend it as an ‘entry level’ text on mathematical logic for someone wanting a conventionally systematic approach.
 But it is often intriguing.

 Some details Ch.
 1 is called ‘Definitions and notations’ but is rather more than that, and includes some non-trivial exercises: but if you are dipping into later parts of the book, you can probably just consult this opening chapter on a need-to-know basis.